569 Lexington Avenue

-The hotel is 20 stories tall and stretches from west to east, with an "S"-shaped massing bent at two places.
+The building is 20 stories tall and stretches from west to east, with an S-shaped massing bent at two places.
 The hotel has a facade made of marble, turquoise glazed brick, and dark-green tile.
 There are storefronts along both 51st Street and Lexington Avenue.
-Above the DoubleTree's main entrance on Lexington Avenue is a vertical sign, consisting of ovals that originally spelled out the hotel's name.
+Above 569 Lexington Avenue's main entrance on Lexington Avenue is a vertical sign, consisting of ovals that originally spelled out the hotel's name.
 The lowest stories contained the lobby, three Latin American-themed dining areas, various shops, and meeting rooms.
 When the Summit Hotel opened, it contained 800 guest rooms, including 200 rooms with balconies on the upper stories.

 The site was previously occupied by the Loew's Lexington Theatre, which was built in the 1910s.
 Loew's Theatres announced plans to replace the theater in early 1960, and a groundbreaking ceremony for the hotel took place on June 21, 1960.
 The Summit Hotel opened on August 1, 1961, and was Manhattan's first new hotel for short-term tenants in thirty years.
 When the Summit opened, its facade and interior were almost universally criticized, though the building's shape had a mixed reception.
 Over the years, the hotel has been renovated several times.
 The Summit was renamed the Loews New York Hotel in 1991 and became the Metropolitan Hotel in 2000.
-Loew's sold the hotel in 2003 to a joint venture, which rebranded it in 2005 as part of the DoubleTree chain.
+Loews sold the hotel in 2003 to a joint venture, which rebranded it in 2005 as part of the DoubleTree chain.
 RLJ Lodging Trust acquired the DoubleTree Metropolitan in 2011.
 The hotel was closed indefinitely in 2020 due to the COVID-19 pandemic in New York City and was sold in 2022 to Hawkins Way Capital.
-A dormitory, Found Study, opened at the hotel in late 2022.
+A dormitory, Found Study, opened at the building in late 2022.

 Site

-The DoubleTree Metropolitan Hotel is at 569 Lexington Avenue, on the southeastern corner of Lexington Avenue and 51st Street, in the Midtown Manhattan neighborhood of New York City.
+569 Lexington Avenue is on the southeastern corner of Lexington Avenue and 51st Street, in the Midtown Manhattan neighborhood of New York City.
 It sits on the northwestern portion of a city block bounded by Lexington Avenue to the west, 50th Street to the south, Third Avenue to the east, and 51st Street to the north.
-The DoubleTree occupies a nearly rectangular land lot with an area of 32,273 ft2.
+569 Lexington Avenue occupies a nearly rectangular land lot with an area of 32,273 ft2.
 The site has a frontage of 100 ft on Lexington Avenue and 320 ft on 51st Street.